Vortex breakdown in a hydro turbine draft tube swirling jet: Appendix A : Mesh resolution sensitivity

 \section{Appendix A : Mesh resolution sensitivity}

 Table \ref{tab:mc} presents sensitivity of the critical thresholds in $Re$ to the mesh resolution used in FreeFem++ and to the regularisation width of the inflow profile.
 The coarsest FreeFem++ mesh is also shown in figure \ref{fig:meshes}.
 We find $Re_c\approx2300$ and $Re_{SN}\approx800$ independent of the mesh used, however, the regularisation width influences the $Re$ threshold.
 The mesh with $n_t=23\;594$, $\varepsilon=50$ is used throughout the article.
 For the computations on two finest meshes the interface to PETSc/SLEPc as available in FreeFem++ is used.
+The width of the regularisation is additionally presented in figure \ref{fig:widtheps} for the $\varepsilon$ values listed in table \ref{tab:mc} for the inlet profile corresponding to 0.92 BEP (cf. figure \ref{inlet}).

 The coarsest hexahedral mesh of 1536 elements is also shown in figure \ref{fig:meshes}.
 Two additional uniformly refined meshes with respect to this one, 6240 and 21472 elements, are also used in the present work as referred to in the text.